DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-Carafate (Sucralfate) - Drug Interactions, Contraindications, Overdosage
+Carafate (Sucralfate) - Drug Interactions, Contraindications, Overdosage, etc

 DRUG INTERACTIONS

-Some studies have shown that simultaneous sucralfate administration in healthy volunteers reduced the extent of absorption (bioavailability) of single doses of the following cimetidine, digoxin, fluoroquinolone antibiotics, ketoconazole, I-thyroxine, phenytoin, quinidine, ranitidine, tetracycline, and theophylline.
+Some studies have shown that simultaneous sucralfate administration in healthy volunteers reduced the extent of absorption (bioavailability) of single doses of the following: cimetidine, digoxin, fluoroquinolone antibiotics, ketoconazole, l-thyroxine, phenytoin, quinidine, ranitidine, tetracycline, and theophylline.
 Subtherapeutic prothrombin times with concomitant warfarin and sucralfate therapy have been reported in spontaneous and published case reports.
 However, two clinical studies have demonstrated no change in either serum warfarin concentration or prothrombin time with the addition of sucralfate to chronic warfarin therapy.

 The mechanism of these interactions appears to be nonsystemic in nature, presumably resulting from sucralfate binding to the concomitant agent in the gastrointestinal tract.
-In all cases studies to date (cimetidine, ciprofloxacin, digoxin, norfloxacin, ofloxacin, and ranitidine), dosing the concomitant medication 2 hours before sucralfate eliminated the interaction.
-Because of the potential of CARAFATE to alter the absorption of some drugs, CARAFATE should be administered separately from other drugs when alterations in bioavailabity are felt to be critical.
+In all cases studied to date (cimetidine, ciprofloxacin, digoxin, norfloxacin, ofloxacin, and ranitidine), dosing the concomitant medication 2 hours before sucralfate eliminated the interaction.
+Because of the potential of CARAFATE to alter the absorption of some drugs, CARAFATE should be administered separately from other drugs when alterations in bioavailability are felt to be critical.
 In these cases, patients should be monitored appropriately.

 OVERDOSAGE

 Due to limited experience in humans with overdosage of sucralfate, no specific treatment recommendations can be given.
-Acute oral toxicity studies in animals, however, using doses up to 12 g/kg body weight, could not find a lethal dose.
+Acute oral studies in animals, however, using doses up to 12 g/kg body weight, could not find a lethal dose.
 Sucralfate is only minimally absorbed from the gastrointestinal tract.
 Risks associated with acute overdosage should, therefore, be minimal.
 In rare reports describing sucralfate overdose, most patients remained asymptomatic.
 Those few reports where adverse events were described included symptoms of dyspepsia, abdominal pain, nausea, and vomiting.

 CONTRAINDICATIONS